Menu

 Plan Your Spring Break to the Outer Banks Today

 One of the best things that you and the family can do is head over to Full Throttle Speedway in Nags Head for an evening full of fun.
-They have two different tracks that you can check out: Figure 8 Track and Super Sea Track.
-Your family can also experience the different go karts that they offer such as the Double Seat, Single and Junior Racer Kart.
-The cost of the Double Seat is $10, the Single is $10, and the Junior is $8.
+They have two different tracks that you can check out: the Figure 8 Track and the Super Sea Track.
+Your family can also experience the different go-karts that they offer, such as the Double Seat, Single, and Junior Racer Karts.
+The cost of the double seat is $10, the single seat is $10, and the junior seat is $8.
 Full Throttle Speedway is located at milepost 15.5 on the right-hand side of the Shell Gas Station.
-You will also find a great adventure golf that you can have fun at too.
+You will also find a great adventure golf course that you can have fun at too.
 What a great evening you can have with the family racing each other on the track!

 Avalon Fishing Pier

 Have you and your family ever gone fishing while on vacation to the Outer Banks?
 If you haven’t, then you will want to explore the Avalon Fishing Pier located in Kill Devil Hills.
-They offer daily, three-day, weekly and even seasonal fishing passes for your family to enjoy.
-There are also children passes that are available for kids 12 & under too.
+They offer daily, three-day, weekly, and even seasonal fishing passes for your family to enjoy.
+There are also child passes that are available for kids 12 and under.
 One of the best things about coming to the Outer Banks is getting to experience fishing off this amazing pier.
 Spend the day with the kids fishing and making new memories together!

 Soak Up the Rays